Effective Hamiltonian approach to the exact dynamics of open system by complex discretization approximation for environment: ACKNOWLEDGEMENTS

 H.T.C. acknowledges the support of Natural Science Foundation of Shandong Province under Grant No. ZR2021MA036.
-M.Q. acknowledges the support of National Natural Science Foundation of China (NSFC) under Grant No. 11805092 and Natural Science Foundation of Shandong Province under Grant No. ZR2018PA012.
+Y. A. Y. acknowledges the support of National Natural Science Foundation of China (NSFC) under Grant No. 21973036.
+M.Q. acknowledges the support of NSFC under Grant No. 11805092 and Natural Science Foundation of Shandong Province under Grant No. ZR2018PA012.
 X.X.Y. acknowledges the support of NSFC under Grant No. 12175033 and National Key R$\&$D Program of China (No. 2021YFE0193500).